tangb/cleepapp-teleinfo/README.md

 After application is installed, please wait few hours to see enough values displayed on charts (particularly the bar chart).

-Charts are available from Teleinfo dashboard widget.
+Charts are available from Teleinfo dashboard widget clicking on `Charts` button.